 - If your focus is keyword ranking, you may not be delivering the best user experience or working toward developing quality content, connecting with customers and becoming an authority in your niche.

-- While top ranking of keywords proven to be profitable are important to SEO, reaching #1 is not a task you complete and move to the next one.
+- While top ranking of keywords proven to be profitable are important to a solid organic search campaign, reaching #1 is not a task you complete and move to the next one.
 You want to see consistent improvement in ranking of keywords, but also in user metrics.
 Most importantly, you want to see an improvement in conversions.
 For most commercial websites, that is the end goal.

 What do you focus on in an SEO campaign?
 Does it bring you the results you want?
 We want to hear about it.